Su996/Greenhouse-intelligent-flower-watering-system/README.md

     #define slots Q_SLOTS  /* add here */
 } PyType_Spec;
 ```
+3) Also if you want, please change direction of "logo.jpg", it's in widget.cpp line 46.
+You can place any logo you like.
 ## Code Description
 ### detect and upload data on cloud server
 #### import